 SEAN: Kodansha also has its 4th xxxHOLIC omnibus.
 The series was at its high point here, in my opinion.

-MELINDA: Even if I don’t think it had a *low* point, exactly, I agree that this was a great period in the series.
+MJ: Even if I don’t think it had a *low* point, exactly, I agree that this was a great period in the series.

 SEAN: Seven Seas debuts a new yuri series with Citrus, which is from Comic Yuri Hime – nice to see a title from that magazine over here again.
 Expect melodramatic schoolgirls.